Otazuki004/todo_website/README.md

 # My first website
-• Inspired by ErrorsMaleClever [YouTube]
+• Inspired by ErrorsMakeClever [YouTube]
 • I also used gpt for some help
 • but 90% i created my own lol